lee-joanne/yakker-frontend/README.md

     - Typography: The fonts are taken from [Google Fonts](https://fonts.google.com/about).

         1. 'Fredoka One', cursive; is used as the primary text for this project.
 This font is used for headers, post titles, comments, navigation bar, etc. This font is used to help with information hierarchy on what texts of the project are most important.
 This font is chosen because it is fun and modern and suits the vibe of the social media platform.
         2. 'Raleway', sans-serif; is used as a secondary text for this project.
-This font is used for the post content, popular yakfile usernames to follow, user yakfile detailed section (about me, number of posts, number of followers, the number following), etc. It is selected for it's simplistic look to help enhance readability on longer paragraphs of text, hence why it is used for post content.
+This font is used for the post content, popular yakfile usernames to follow, user yakfile page (about me, number of posts, number of followers, the number following), etc. It is selected for it's simplistic look to help enhance readability on longer paragraphs of text, hence why it is used for post content.

-    - Colors: The colours I have used for this website are outlined in the screenshot below.
+    - Colours: The colours I have used for this website are outlined in the screenshot below.
 This colour scheme was developed by [Logo.com](https://logo.com/homepage).
 The primary colour was mainly used for text, the secondary colour was mainly used for when links or buttons are being hovered for contrast, and the accent was used for some text such as the username of the current logged-in user and which link in the navigation bar is active.

      ![Screenshot of Yakker colour scheme](documentation/yakker-colourscheme.png)